senzing-garage/aws-cloudformation-ecs/docs/senzing-demo-hosted-zone/README.md

         1. Enter an identifier of your choosing.
            Example: "senzing-demo"
     1. In **Parameters**
+        1. In **Acknowledge insecure system**
+            1. Understand the nature of the security in the deployment.
+            1. Once understood, enter "I AGREE".
         1. In **Senzing installation**
             1. Accept the End User Licence Agreement
-        1. In **Database**
+        1. In **Security**
-            1. Enter a database password of your choosing.
+            1. Enter your email address.
-            1. Confirm database password by retyping the password.
+            1. Choose a hosted zone from the list.
     1. Other parameters are optional.
     1. In lower-right, click "Next" button.
 1. In **Configure stack options**